matrix4vaibhav/Spark/README.md

 1. A verb (get, post, put, delete, head, trace, connect, options)
 2. A path (/hello, /users/:name)
 3. A callback (request, response) -> { }

+Default Spark port is 4567.
+We can change it using port() method.
+For ex: port(8090);